bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``aligner`` Aligner to use: [bwa, bowtie, bowtie2, mosaik, novoalign, false]
+-  ``bam_sort`` Allow sorting of input BAMs when skipping alignment step (``aligner`` set to false).
+Options are coordinate or queryname.
+For additional processing through standard pipelines requires coordinate sorted inputs.
+The default is to not do additional sorting and assume pre-sorted BAMs.
 -  ``trim_reads`` Whether to trim off 3' B-only ends from fastq reads [false, true]
 -  ``align_split_size``: Split FASTQ files into specified number of